bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Hash the sprite sheet and map file to see if they need to be re-imported (probably unessisary)
-* Test the new sprite importing code
-* chang the way the map code works to that it uses the new color atlas and works with the new sprite import code
-* Change build code to use hex instead of bin to make smaller generated files
-* Show error on server automatic build
-* give X, Y coords on unknown color in image
 * Use all 8 colors on the loading animation to make the fading nicer
 * Clean up startup animation code
 * Create an example golang server for using this framework for playing games online